anvitamishra/devops-intern-app/README.md

 `npm test`

 <h1><b>Integration on Codeship:</b></h1>
-Continuous integration is handled on Codeship (an add in GitHub and Heroku)
+Continuous integration is handled on Codeship (an add-on in GitHub and Heroku)

 (Check out the demo folder to see it in action).